-This historical town really is something special.
-History and architecture buffs will adore strolling around the historical centre, with its cobblestoned streets and dazzlingly white, well-preserved architecture.
+This historical community really is something special.
+History and architecture buffs will adore strolling around the historical centre, with its cobblestoned streets and dazzlingly white, well-preserved buildings.
 Due to Portuguese design innovation, the streets in this part of the town regularly flood, washing the passageways clean, taking dirt and debris out to sea.

 The younger crowd will love Praia do Pontal, a small beach with shady trees just a short walk from town, where funky kiosks serve cheap drinks and great food by the water.

 For nature lovers, Paraty is surrounded by rainforests, beaches and waterfalls.
 Schooner boat tours are a popular way of seeing the islands and swimming spots.
 Or you can take a short bus trip to the nearby village of Penha.
 Here you’ll find a river and waterfall buried amongst the trees.
 Enjoy the view over the water from the rope bridge, eat a hearty lunch in the great restaurant on-site, and if you’re feeling daring, there’s a tall, steep rock face covered in slippery moss which acts as a natural waterslide.
 After trying it once, I couldn’t wipe the smile from my face – I felt like I was five years old again!
 I even saw some Brazilian kids surfing on the rock – something that requires much more balance and skill than I could ever muster.